the story of purim

 “Kingdom, schmingdom,” she said.
 “What do I need with half a kingdom?
 I’m making a nice dinner tonight.
 I want you should come, and bring your friend Haman with you.”

 So they went.
-They ate, they drank, they shmoozed (chatted)… Again the king asked her what she desired, went through the half-my-kingdom schpeil (story), and again the queen said, “all I want is that you two should again come tomorrow night and I’ll prepare another feast.
+They ate, they drank, they shmoozed (chatted)… Again the king asked her what she desired, again went through the half-my-kingdom schpeil (story), and again the queen said, “all I want is that you two should again come tomorrow night and I’ll prepare another feast.

 His companions told him, “So hang the guy!”
 And Haman was so excited with the idea that he ran right out and built gallows.
+Why wait until the 12th of Adar, when he could dispatch the guy now?

 Next episode.